The Bear Trap. The Green Mile. The Snake Pit.

 8. The Green Mile

 Stretch: Holes 16-18.
-Tom Fazio's redesign of a George Cobb course has been tweaked again last year for the upcoming 2017 PGA Championship, its first major after hosting the Wells Fargo Championship annually since 2003.
+Tom Fazio's redesign of a George Cobb course was tweaked again in 2016 for the 2017 PGA Championship, its first major after hosting the Wells Fargo Championship annually since 2003.
 The 508-yard, par-4 16th hole was created new in 2013.
 The once straightaway par 4 is a dogleg right that was rerouted 80 yards left through a former stand of trees to a new lakeside green.
 That move made room for the new 17th tees, creating a terrifying 221-yard par 3 to what feels like an island green.
 A creek ambles up the left side of the 443-yard final hole, and is in play on any shot.
 Two greenside bunkers right aren't a good spot to miss, either.

 Origin: A caller into a local golf talk radio show in 2004 suggested the nickname "The Green Mile," a phrase that refers to the long walk from death row to the electric chamber referenced in the movie and also in a book by Steven King.
 The talk show no longer exists, but the nickname lingers.